datalogism/12ShadesOfRDFSyntax/eval/readMe.md

 ## Why we do need to better formalise our metrics?

-This is still important to formalise with math a metric or any computation methods, especially because our inital definitions were so vague and conducted to several issues.
+This is still important to formalise with math a metric or any computation methods, especially because our initial definitions were so vague and conducted to several issues.

 * [Issue.1] When the saturation doesn't happen on a fold we do not know how to aggregate velocity metric ($V_M$)
 * [Issue.2] The stability process initially proposed was described as "the ratio of epochs during which a metric gets worse after the first saturation" but this definition relates more to instability metric than stability, so we corrected it.